 What to Bring on the Through2Eyes Tour

-Be sure to wear comfortable shoes and an outfit that is breezy and breathable.
-We all brought water bottles and my youngest had a handheld battery-operated fan.
+Be sure to wear comfortable shoes and an outfit that is breezy and breathable if you are attending a summer tour.
+For tours in the winter, dress warmly.
+For our summer walk, we all brought water bottles and my youngest had a handheld battery-operated fan.
 In hindsight, I wish I would have brought a cooling towel for her, as the heat zapped her quickly and she was asking for a piggyback ride right out of the gate.
 On sunny days, be sure to wear sunblock and sunglasses and maybe even a hat.

 Is the tour stroller or wagon friendly?